suryabharadwaj143/News_classifier_Capstone_project/README.md

 For the all the pre-process please refer the project report where all the steps with screenshots are present.

-Thanks and Regard
+Thanks and Regards
-Geethanadh sunkara
+N Venkata Surya Bharadwaj